anoma/namada-docs/specs/src/interoperability/ethereum-bridge.md

-Changes to this `/eth_msgs` storage subspace are only ever made by internal transactions crafted and applied by all nodes based on the aggregate of vote extensions for the last Tendermint round.
-That is, changes to `/eth_msgs` happen in block `n+1` in a deterministic manner based on the vote extensions of the Tendermint round for block `n`.
+Changes to this `/eth_msgs` storage subspace are only ever made by internal transactions crafted and applied by all nodes based on the aggregate of vote extensions for the last CometBFT round.
+That is, changes to `/eth_msgs` happen in block `n+1` in a deterministic manner based on the vote extensions of the CometBFT round for block `n`.

-The `/eth_msgs` storage subspace does not belong to any account and cannot be modified by transactions submitted from outside of the ledger via Tendermint.
+The `/eth_msgs` storage subspace does not belong to any account and cannot be modified by transactions submitted from outside of the ledger via CometBFT.
 The storage will be guarded by a special validity predicate - `EthSentinel` - that is part of the verifier set by default for every transaction, but will be removed by the ledger code for the specific permitted transactions that are